hmz017/assignment/task2/README.md

       run time 10 min on 7 epochs with 92% validation accuracy and 90% train accuracy.

 ### important
-this link contain a file named medical mask you have to download it and save it in task2 inside medical mask : https://www.kaggle.com/datasets/wobotintelligence/face-mask-detection-dataset
+this link contain a file named medical mask you have to download it and save it in task2 : https://www.kaggle.com/datasets/wobotintelligence/face-mask-detection-dataset

 ### how its work